kcpedrosa/nutcache-challenge-KattinePedrosa/README.md

 The Firebase service is linked to the email: nutcache.nutcache@gmail.com

-It can be used to audit the database "directly"
+It can be used to audit the database "directly".